Annoncée Manirarora

 Annoncée Manirarora (born June 30, 1976) is a Rwandan politician, currently a member of the Chamber of Deputies in the Parliament of Rwanda.

 Manirarora is a member of the Rwandan Patriotic Front.
 Her province is the Western Province and her district is Ngororero District.

 Manirarora previously worked for the United Nations and has a M.S. in Genocide Studies and Prevention.

+Brief

+Annoncée Manirarora (born June 30, 1976) is a Rwandan politician, currently a member of the Chamber of Deputies in the Parliament of Rwanda.
+Manirarora is a member of the Rwandan Patriotic Front.
+Her province is the Western Province and her district is Ngororero District.